OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 A distance-n coloring is a coloring where there are n elements in between two element of the same color.
 For element-based discretizations with element-based arrays, every element in the mesh can be the same color.
 This is a distance-0 coloring.
-For an edge stabiliztion discretization, a distance-1 coloring is required, where every element is a different color than any neighbors it shares and edge with.
+For an edge stabilization discretization, a distance-1 coloring is required, where every element is a different color than any neighbors it shares and edge with.
-(As a side node, the algorithms that perform a distance-1 coloring are rather compilicated, so in practice we use a distance-2 coloring instead).
+(As a side node, the algorithms that perform a distance-1 coloring are rather complicated, so in practice we use a distance-2 coloring instead).

 In order to do algorithmic differentiation, the `AbstractMesh` object must store the information that determines which elements are perturbed for which colors, and, for the edge stabilization case, how to relate a perturbation in the output `AbstractSolutionData.res` to the degree of freedom in `AbstractSolutionData.q` in O(1) time.
 Each degree of freedom on an element is perturbed independently of the other degrees of freedom on the element, so the total number of residual evaluations is the number of colors times the number of degrees of freedom on an element.